Divyesh16/MCI/README.md

 # Deploy the MultiClusterService
 kubectl apply -f mcs.yaml

-#This MultiClusterService creates a derived headless Service in every cluster that matches Pods with app: whereami in whereami namespace
+#This MultiClusterService creates a derived headless Service in every cluster that matches Pods with app: global in global namespace

 ```
 </br>